Hanging Out With New People Who All Know Each Other

 - You join a team or club where everyone else has been a member for a while

-- You start a new job where a bunch the other staff seem to be good friends with each other
+- You start a new job where a bunch the staff seem to be buddies

 Take the initiative and throw yourself in there

 Since it's easy for the group to benignly overlook you it's important to take the initiative to try to get to know everyone.
-Basically, whatever the group is doing, put yourself in there and attempt to join their conversation.
-You almost have to act as if you're already an accepted member of the group.
-If everyone is sitting around then listen to the discussion and chip when you can.
+Basically, whatever they're doing, put yourself in there and attempt to join their conversation.
+You almost have to act as if you're already an accepted member of the circle.
+If everyone is sitting around, then listen to the discussion and chip when you can.
 If they're all playing video games then grab a controller and take your turn when it comes up.
-If everyone is at a club and they're dancing, or playing pool, or talking on the patio, then that's where you should be.
+If you're at a nightclub and they're all dancing, or playing pool, or talking on the patio, then that's where you should be.

 The biggest barriers to doing this are feeling too shy to put yourself in the middle of things, and feeling like you don't know what to say to everyone.
-Being able to contribute to conversations can also be a legitimate problem because sometimes everyone will start talking about people or memories or in-jokes that you don't know about.
+Being able to contribute to the conversation can also be a problem because sometimes everyone will start talking about shared acquaintances, memories, or in-jokes that you don't know about.
 Don't feel you have to keep up with everyone 100% of the time, but do the best you can.

-It's also possible to feel like you've put yourself in the thick of things, but you're coming across as more of a quiet observer than you think you are.
-This article may help:
+It's also possible to feel like you've put yourself in the thick of things, but you're still coming across as more of a quiet observer than you think.
+If that's the case, this article may help:

-It can help not to think of throwing yourself into things in Either-Or terms, i.e., you feel you have to be ultra-outgoing or there's no point in trying.
-Even pushing yourself a little bit more than usual may be all that's needed.
+It can help not to think about throwing yourself into the mix in either-or terms, i.e., you believe you have to be ultra-outgoing or you may as well not bother at all.
+Even pushing yourself to speak a bit more than usual may be all that's needed.
 Or maybe you'll only take a little initiative one day, but go further the next.
-Another thing you can try to do is find a friendly person or two and try talking to them, and not pressure yourself to make the rounds and chat up every last individual.
-At a larger gathering that may not be realistic anyway.
+Another thing you can do is find a friendly face or two and try talking to them, and not pressure yourself to make the rounds and chat up every last person.
+At a larger gathering that may not be a realistic aim anyway.

 Don't feel like you're at an audition

 I think a lot of people put too much pressure on themselves when they hang out with a new group the first few times, because they feel like they have to show their best side and win everyone over.
 This sometimes backfires.
 You can get a bit nervous, try way too hard to make an amazing impression, and end up accomplishing the exact opposite.
-Someone may try to talk themselves up by telling stories of their funny experiences, but come off like they're a bragging conversation monopolizer.
-They may overdo it with trying to joke around and be chummy with everyone and come off as a bit socially clueless.
+Like someone may try to talk themselves up by telling stories about their funny experiences, but come off as a bragging conversation monopolizer.
+They may overdo it with trying to joke around and be chummy with everyone and seem a bit socially clueless.

 Don't get discouraged if things don't go perfectly the first time

 Another important thing to keep in mind is that the first time you meet everyone usually doesn't make or break you.
-With friends of friends think in terms of the first three to five times you hang out with them, not just the initial meeting.
-With clubs and teams you have an even longer amount of time to get to know everyone.
-Sure, people may form a rough idea of what you're like after seeing you once, but they don't decide then and there if they want to be friends with you or not.
-We often have to hang out with a new person a few times before we know how the relationship is going to develop.
+With a friend's friends think in terms of the first three to five times you hang out with them, not just the initial meeting.
+With clubs and teams you have an even longer time to get to know everyone.
+Sure, someone may form a rough idea of what you're like after seeing you once, but they don't decide then and there if they want to be closer with you or not.
+We often have to hang out with someone a few times before we have a sense how the relationship is going to develop, and even then we may be wrong.
 Hanging out with someone once, and maybe only getting to actually talk to them for ten minutes, isn't long enough to judge.

-On some occasions that first meeting with everyone isn't super encouraging.
-Interactions may be a little strained or awkward, or you may have felt a bit on the sidelines despite your best efforts.
-You may even have made a bigger social mistake or two.
+At times that first encounter with the group isn't super encouraging.
+Your conversations may have been a little strained or awkward, or you may have felt on the sidelines despite your best efforts.
+You may not have had much time to get to know each person.
+You may have even made a bigger social mistake or two.
 You can feel tempted to give up on trying to be friends with them, but give it at least a few more chances.
-Sometimes people get off to a rough start with each other, then click once when they realize they're more compatible than they thought.
+Sometimes people get off to an iffy start with each other, then click once when they realize they're more compatible than they thought.

 You don't have to make everyone love you

 In many social circles some people like and hang out with each other more than others.
-Two members may not have a particularly strong bond with each other but still hang out because of their other mutual friends.
-If you meet a group of five people through your friend, eventually become good friends with two of them, only casually know two more, and have the last one not care about you one way or another, you're still fine as long as you can all get along together.
-You may not bond all that much with the last person, but on the whole the group works.
+Two members may not have a particularly strong bond, but still spend time together because of their other mutual friends.
+If you meet a group of five people through your friend, eventually become good buddies with two of them, only casually know two more, and have the last one not care about you one way or another, you're still fine as long as you can all get along together.
+You may not connect with the last person, but on the whole the group works.

 Give everyone a chance even if your first impression of them isn't perfect

-When you first meet a new group of people you're not going to like everyone instantly.
-One person might come off as a bit aloof, another may seem too boring, another you don't have much in common with, and so on.
-Ignore those first impressions and make an effort to be friendly with them all anyways.
+When you meet a new group you may not like everyone instantly.
+One member might come off as a tad aloof, another may seem boring, another you don't have much in common with, and so on.
+Strategically ignore those first impressions and make an effort to be friendly with them all anyway.
 You may never end up totally hitting it off, but they could also be more likable than you originally thought once you get to know them.
 You can't write off everyone based on a smattering of initial negative information.
 I know you hope people give you that benefit of the doubt.
-Less sociable people sometimes are too quick to write others off, so be careful about doing so yourself if that's something you struggle with.
+Some people are too quick to dismiss everyone, so be careful if you know you have that tendency.

-Groups are often quite obvious about what you need to do be accepted
+Groups are often quite obvious about what you need to do to be accepted

 If you pay attention you can often pick up obvious signs of what you need to do for the group to take you in.
-Signs could be as blatant as someone inviting to join them on a certain activity or mentioning the group often hangs out at a particular place on Friday nights.
-Perhaps in hindsight you can think of a time when someone extended an invitation like this to you, but it went over your head, or you picked up on the message but unconsciously decided you weren't interested and didn't take up the offer.
-These signs can also take the form of certain activities or interests the members take part in.
-If a group of guys meet on the weekends to play basketball and talk about music, the message is that you're welcome to come along if you can take part.
+It's not always subtle, nuanced cues.
+They could be as blatant as someone inviting you to go fishing with them, or mentioning they often go to the same pub on Friday nights.
+Perhaps in hindsight you can think of a time when someone extended an invitation like this to you, but it went over your head, or you picked up on the message, but decided you weren't interested.
+These signs can also be certain activities or interests the members take part in.
+If a group of guys meet on the weekends to play basketball, the message is that you're welcome to come along if you can take part.

 Larger groups naturally take some time to find your place in, and it can be discouraging if you don't realize this.
-Meeting four of your buddy's friends is one thing, but if you're joining an established club or starting a job at a busy restaurant with thirty staff members, you can't realistically get in with everyone instantly.
-In these situations, while everybody might know each other and be on friendly terms, there will be smaller subgroups that will have formed within the larger one.
-Some of these subgroups may be more friendly towards you, or mesh with who you are as a person more than others.
+Meeting three of your buddy's friends is one thing, but if you're joining an established hobby club or starting a job at a busy restaurant with thirty staff, you can't realistically get in with everyone instantly.
+In these settings, while everybody might know each other and be on friendly terms, there will be smaller subgroups within the larger one.
+Some of these subgroups may be more friendly toward you, or mesh with who you are as a person more than others.

-The subgroup you initially click with can be your 'home base' - you at least have some people to chat to and hang out with.
-At the same time, you're getting to know everyone else, and they're getting used to you.
-Before long you may get comfortable with the people from other subgroups.
+The subgroup you initially click with can be your home base - you at least have some people to chat to and hang out with.
+At the same time, you can gradually get to know everyone else, and they can get used to you.
+Before long you may get comfortable with the other subgroups.
 In the end, you may not be on equal terms with everyone, but you'll be accepted by the group as a whole.
-Give it some time and don't get too down on yourself if rapport seems a little lacking with some members in the beginning, everything will fall into place eventually.
+Give it some time and don't get too down on yourself if the rapport seems a little lacking with some members in the beginning.
+Everything may fall into place eventually.